Bud Winter: Early success

 Also working with Winter as an assistant coach was Bert Bonanno, who went on to coach across town at San Jose City College.
 Bonanno later coached many of the athletes involved the 1970s resurgence of San Jose as a Track and Field hotbed, including Olympic medalists Hampton, Phillips, John Powell and Bruce Jenner (later to be known as Caitlyn Jenner).
 (Note: Jenner changed her name due to gender transition in 2015.)

-Speed City

-While he was coaching, he earned the University the nickname "Speed City".